PiyushArora1010/PoseObject/readme.md

 4. The inpainting pipeline lacked consistency, with results varying across runs and seeds.
 Different prompts were tested to improve results, but the pipeline remained unpredictable.

 ## Ways to Improve
 1. Employ a more robust inpainting pipeline to enhance consistency.
-Train a custom model for inpainting tasks.
 2. Use Clip Text feaures for prompt to SAM model to improve segmentation results.
 3. Experiment with different kernel sizes for dilation and erosion to refine segmentation masks."# PoseObject"